Bogomolov multipliers for some $p$-groups of nilpotency class 2: Central products

 \begin{cor} Let $G=\langle\beta_1,\beta_2,\alpha_1,\alpha_2:[\beta_1,\alpha_1]=\beta_1^{p^r}, [\beta_2,\alpha_2]=\beta_2^{p^r},\alpha_1^{p^{a_1}}=\alpha_2^{p^{a_2}}=\beta_1^{p^b}=\beta_2^{p^b}=1,\beta_1^{p^{b-1}}=\beta_2^{p^{b-1}}\rangle$, where $a_1,a_2,1\leq r \leq b-1,2\leq b$.
 Then $B_0(G)=0$. \end{cor} \begin{proof} For $1\leq i\leq 2$ define $G_i=\langle\beta_i,\alpha_i:[\beta_i,\alpha_i]=\beta_i^{p^r}, \alpha_i^{p^{a_i}}=\beta_i^{p^b}=1\rangle$.
 Without loss of generality we will assume that $a_1\geq a_2$.
 Define a map $\theta:G_1\to G_2$ by $\theta(\alpha_1)=\alpha_2$ and $\theta(\beta_1)=\beta_2$.
 We are going to show that $\theta$ is a homomorphism.
 Indeed, any element from $G_1$ can be written in the form $\beta_1^y\alpha_1^z$.
 We have that $\theta((\beta_1^w\alpha_1^x)(\beta_1^y\alpha_1^z))=\theta(\beta_1^{w+y(1+p^r)^x}\alpha_1^{x+z})=\beta_2^{w+y(1+p^r)^x}\alpha_2^{x+z}=\theta(\beta_1^w\alpha_1^x)\theta(\beta_1^y\alpha_1^z)$.
 Next, note that $[\beta_i^{p^{b-1}},\alpha_i]=\beta_i^{p^{r+b-1}}=1$, so $\beta_i^{p^{b-1}}\in Z(G_i)$.
 For $1\leq i\leq 2$ define $K_i=\langle\beta_i^{p^{b-1}}\rangle\cong C_p$.
 Clearly the restriction $\theta\vert_{K_1}:K_1\to K_2$ is an isomorphism, so $G$ is a central product of the metacyclic $p$-groups $G_1$ and $G_2$.
 Note that $G_1/K_1$ is also metacyclic.
 Our result now follows from Theorems \ref{t1.2} and \ref{main1}. \end{proof}

-The group $G$ given in the statement of Corollary \ref{c2} is a $4$-generator $p$-group of nilpotency class $2$ that does not posses the ABC property.
-In the following Section we will show that the Bogomolov multiplier is trivial for six more such groups.
+The group $G$ given in the statement of Corollary \ref{c2} is a $4$-generator $p$-group of nilpotency class $2$ that does not posses the AEC property.
+In the following section we will consider another group with the same properties which is not a central product of smaller groups.